prof18/MoneyFlow/iosApp/Pods/SwiftyDropbox/README.md

 There are three methods to programmatically retrieve an OAuth 2.0 access token:

 * **Direct auth** (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
 * **Safari view controller auth** (iOS only): This launches a `SFSafariViewController` to facillitate the auth flow.
-This is desirable because it is safer for the end-user, and pre-existing session com.prof18.moneyflow.data can be used to avoid requiring the user to re-enter their Dropbox credentials.
+This is desirable because it is safer for the end-user, and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.
 * **Redirect to external browser** (macOS only): This launches the user's default browser to facillitate the auth flow.
-This is also desirable because it is safer for the end-user, and pre-existing session com.prof18.moneyflow.data can be used to avoid requiring the user to re-enter their Dropbox credentials.
+This is also desirable because it is safer for the end-user, and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.

 To facilitate the above authorization flows, you should take the following steps: